slaFFik/github-auto-deploy/README.md

 Please take care of deploy folder privacy.
 Although it doesn't contain any sensitive information - but who knows?..

+Some debug info after each push to a repo is saved into `log.txt` file.
+But the content is overwritten every time the push is made.
+Remember this when debugging things.

 Plans
 -----